It can be pretty, um, crappy dealing with bowel issues.

-“Things like internal haemorrhoids, anal fissures, rectal polyps or rectal cancers can all do this,” said Nelson.
+“Things like internal hemorrhoids, anal fissures, rectal polyps or rectal cancers can all do this,” said Nelson.
 All of these are reasons to see a doctor.

-If your stools are this colour, then they’re likely also more liquid in consistency and paired with an unpleasant, distinct odour.
+If your stools are this color, then they’re likely also more liquid in consistency and paired with an unpleasant, distinct odor.
 According to Nelson, this can indicate bleeding from the very end of the small bowel or the colon.

 “Diverticulosis and arteriovenous malformations are the classic causes of this presentation,” and a reason to go to the emergency room, he said.